EU Licensed4.8/5

 What is naproxen and what is it used for?

-The NHS lists the following as common indications for naproxen:
+The NHS lists common uses for naproxen:

 How to get naproxen on the NHS

-This means you need a prescription from a qualified prescriber, which includes GPs, nurse prescribers and pharmacist independent prescribers.
+In the UK, naproxen 500 mg tablets are prescription-only (POM).
+You need a prescription from a qualified prescriber.
+This includes GPs, nurse prescribers, and pharmacist independent prescribers.

 GP appointment